medizininformatik-initiative/mii-dsf-processes/mii-dsf-processes-docker-test-setup/README.md

 http://localhost:8080/fhir
 ```

-Console 6: Start Data Send Process at DIC using the following command
+Console 5: Start Data Send Process at DIC using the following command

 *Unfortunately this command does not work on Windows.
 An alternative for starting the process is using WSL or the
-example starter class with name `DataSendExampleStarter`
+example starter class with name* `DataSendExampleStarter` *in*
-in `mii-dsf-process-projectathon-data-transfer/src/test/java/../bpe/start`*
+`mii-dsf-process-projectathon-data-transfer/src/test/java/../bpe/start`

 ```sh
 curl -H "Accept: application/xml+fhir" -H "Content-Type: application/fhir+xml" \